JiangQinghua-Git/shellnote2/README.md

 	/____/_/ /_/\___/_/_/_/ /_/\____/\__/\___/
 	 $ easy note-taking on the command line.

-**WORK IN PROGRESS**
+`shellnote` is a refresh of [shellnote-posix](https://github.com/mrtgst/shellnote-posix).
+It retains the same CLI features, but adds some more functionality:

-Easy note-taking on the command line.
-Now with a TUI!
+* A terminal UI for interactively adding and browsing your notes

-`shellnote` is a refresh of [shellnote-posix](https://github.com/mrtgst/shellnote-posix), written in Python instead of POSIX-compliant shell script.
+* A #tagging feature for organizing your notes